Just Sam

-Samantha Diaz (born November 23, 1998), known by their (Note: Just Sam uses singular 'they' pronouns.) stage name Just Sam, is a singer-songwriter from Harlem, New York, who rose to fame after winning the eighteenth season of the singing reality show American Idol.
+Samantha Diaz (born November 23, 1998), known by their (Note: Just Sam uses both she/her and they/them pronouns.
+This article uses they/them pronouns for consistency.) stage name Just Sam, is a singer-songwriter from Harlem, New York, who rose to fame after winning the eighteenth season of the singing reality show American Idol.

 Early life

 Just Sam was born and raised in Harlem, New York.
 When they were six years old, their grandmother, Elizabeth, adopted Diaz and their sister, Anabelle, after their mother had been incarcerated.
 Just Sam was the topic of a short documentary in 2018 called Sam, Underground, which was shot and produced by Joe Penney and Ladan Osman.
 In the documentary, Just Sam stated that in high school, they were bullied for how they dressed, inspiring their "Just Sam" nickname.

 Prior to appearing on American Idol, Just Sam made a living singing and busking in subway trains, and auditioned for America's Got Talent and the American iteration of The Voice, but neither one came to fruition.